qinxiuchen/newmq/README.md

 newmq
 =====

-this is just a message mq,but it can merge the value if the key is duplicated.
+this is just a message queue,but it can merge the value if the key is duplicated.